 For most patients, it is important to keep the hair on their head as much as they can and nobody can blame them.

-Shaving increases the downtime for those who normally do not go skin head for their hairstyle.
+Shaving increases the downtime for those who normally do not go skinhead for their hairstyle.
 For people to see them go completely bald gives the idea that something is going on with patient, specially when hair loss has been happening for a long while.
 Worse case scenario is when people think the patient has a terrible disease.
 These reasons are all valid and they inspired the creation of the C2G.
 Aside from keeping their hairstyles intact, they do not have to put up with the pain that the strip scar is associated with.

 The technology also allows for the thousand or more grafts to be transferred in a single procedure and let the patient go back to work immediately the day after.
 Below are the other reasons why the C2G is the best option.

-Discretion is Protected
+Discretion is protected

 Because you do not have to shave, you can enjoy all the other benefits of the FUE without looking that you just got a hair transplant.
-It is enjoying the best of both worlds minus the stigma the people go through when they get this kind of procedure.
+It is enjoying the benefits minus the stigma the people go through when they get this kind of procedure.
 Without any trace of the procedure, the patient can resume his daily activities like nothing happened and nobody would suspect a thing, which is the most important thing for those who want to be discreet with this solution.

-Gain with No Pain
+Gain with no pain